Skip to main content

 Family eating at Juniper Bistro in Banff.Family eating at Juniper Bistro in Banff.Family eating at Juniper Bistro in Banff.

-Why not try our dedicated Trip Planner below to get your trip all lined out?
+Try our drag-and-drop Trip Planner to get your trip all mapped out!

 Whitney Paget